 Some travel insurance policies offer other services, such as 24-hour medical emergency translation, which can help enormously with the quality of medical treatment you receive while travelling.

-Often travellers are dismayed to find there are many things their travel insurance policy does not cover them for.
+Often travellers are dismayed to find there are many things their travel insurance policy does not cover claims for.
 For example, if there’s a pandemic or a natural disaster, travel cancellation insurance doesn’t cover every type of cancellation.
-If you want to ensure you are covered for this, you’ll need to purchase a “cancel for any reason” add-on.
+If you want to ensure you are covered for this, you’ll need to purchase optional extras such as a “cancel for any reason” add-on.

-Common travel insurance exclusions include glasses, hearing aids, dental bridges, tickets, passports, keys, cash, and mobile phones.
-It is different for every policy so it is important to take the time to familiarise yourself with what is and isn’t included in a travel insurance policy before you commit to it.
+Common travel insurance exclusions include personal effects such as glasses, hearing aids, dental bridges, tickets, passports, keys, cash, and mobile phones.
+It is different for every insurer’s policy so it is important to take the time to familiarise yourself with what is and isn’t included in a travel insurance policy before you commit to it.

-This depends on your policy.
-Travel insurance can cover costs if you need to cancel your flight but this is usually under specific circumstances, such as you’ve had to cancel your flight or holiday because of an illness or injury.
+This depends on your policy level.
+Travel insurance can cover cancellation costs if you need to cancel your flight but this is usually under specific circumstances.
+Typically, you may be able to make a claim if you’ve had to cancel your flight or holiday because of an illness or injury.
 Other valid cancellations may include bereavement or a job loss.

 Insurers can’t see your medical records or apply for a medical report from your GP unless you give them written permission.

-Each insurer has different rules for what is considered an existing medical condition so it’s important to answer questions around any medical conditions you have accurately to ensure you are properly covered.
+Each insurer has different rules for what is considered a pre-existing condition so it’s important to answer questions about any medical conditions you have accurately to ensure you are properly covered.

-Some insurers cover common, low-risk conditions without you having to declare them however this is dependent on you meeting criteria for automatically-covered conditions – so you must check your policy.
+Some insurers cover common, low-risk conditions without you having to declare them; however this is dependent on you meeting the criteria for automatically-covered medical conditions – so you must check your policy.